Instrument Rating – Single Engine

 1 Attainment of the rating certifies that you have the necessary competencies to seek further employment as a commercial pilot.
 The rating does not guarantee employment or further employment.

 2 Fees are based on average requirements for attainment.
-Where a student requires additional flying time, or more that one attempt at a theory test or flight test to achieve the required standard, additional fees will apply.
+Where a student requires additional learning time, or more that one attempt at an assessment to achieve the required standard, additional fees will apply.
 Fees are subject to change.

 3 GST is applicable to this course.
-An option for students is to attain their Instrument Rating as part of our Diploma course—AVI50415.
-The Diploma course is GST exempt and has the added benefit of theory classes.
+An option for students is to attain their Instrument Rating as part of our Diploma course—AVI50519.
+The Diploma course is GST exempt and has the added benefit of theory classes and the option of VET Student Loans.